 It is free of charge if you are referred by a family court.
 If not, please contact us to be advised of the fee.

 The course programme lasts four hours, with a short break in the middle.

 The programme is delivered by qualified trainers.
 They understand both the potential legal consequences of family breakdown and the complex and diverse emotional needs of families at this time.

 What does the SPIP cover?

 The programme broadly focuses on three key areas:

 • The legal, financial and emotional process you will be experiencing

 • Understanding more about how your children may be responding to your separation or divorce

 • Improving communication with your ex-partner to help you with your future parenting

-We will inform the court that you have attended the SPIP.
-But no other information will be passed on.
+If you are a court-ordered attendee, we will notify the court you have attended but no other information will be passed on.